birc-hpc/planning/docs/week-1/architecture.md

   - `ssh` as the (secure shell) connection between your terminal and the shell at the cluster.
 - Computing nodes behind the front-end.
 - Your files and the (shared) file system on the cluster.

+Somewhere here, set up ssh between frontend and nodes

+  Now, set up public-key access to all compute nodes.
+On the frontend, run the same ssh-keygen command as before:

+  [fe-open-01]$ ssh-keygen
+  Again, just press Enter to use the default values (and do not type in a password).
+Then run:

+  [fe-open-01]$ cat ~/.ssh/id_rsa.pub >> authorized_keys
+  You will now be able to SSH between compute nodes without typing a password.